Immunoengineeringlab/gene-regulation-methods-comparison/figure 8/readme.txt

-data needed to generate each figures in figure 8 is generated in specific order as explained further in readme files included in each folder named "8a" "8b" and "8c".
+scripts in folder for figure 7 to be executed to be used in figure 8 folder.